 - Naturally Carbonated:

-- Coopers commercial yeast (or ale yeast of your choice) plus kit yeast
+- 1 x Coopers commercial yeast (or ale yeast of your choice) plus kit yeast

 STEP 1: Mix

 In a good sized pot add 500g Light Dry Malt to 2 litres of water then bring to the boil (watch closely to avoid boilover).

 Add the Challenger Hop Pellets and boil for 15mins.